reachmanak/Mini-Project-v/README.md

 ### Data

-The labeled dataset can be downloaded from an open source websites.
+The labeled dataset was downloaded from an open source websites.